 The IVF Treatment Cycle

-First Stage: Pituitary Gland Suppression (‘Down-Regulation’)
+First Stage of IVF treatment: Pituitary Gland Suppression (‘Down-Regulation’)

 In the most commonly used treatment protocol (‘long protocol’) the woman takes the combined oral contraceptive pill for approximately three weeks, starting with the first day of her period.
 This prevents the development of ovarian cysts as the treatment cycle begins.